 Glesni is a freelance producer working with many of the most exciting production companies in Wales.
 Previously, Glesni worked as a Stage and Production Manager with National Theatre Wales, Theatr Genedlaethol, yello brick, August 012, Neontopia and Sherman Theatre.
 Current projects include Enough Is Enough, Be Aware Productions (UK Tour ‘18) Of Mice and Men, August 012 (Chapter Arts Centre October ‘17) Robinson: The Other Island, Give It A Name (UK Tour '18/'19), Little Wolf, Lucid Theatre (Wales Tour).

-Supported by: Chapter and presented as part of Wales in Edinburgh with the Arts Council of Wales, Wales Arts International, Welsh Government, National Lottery and British Council Wales.
+Supported by: Chapter and originally presented at Edinburgh Fringe 2017 as part of Wales in Edinburgh with the Arts Council of Wales, Wales Arts International, Welsh Government, National Lottery and British Council Wales.